 5. Get artsy at the HOPE Outdoor Gallery

 An abandoned construction project turned to an outdoor gallery for graffiti artists, HOPE Outdoor Gallery was a unique art spot that embraced creativity, camaraderie, and community.
+It’s by far one of the more unique activities in Austin, Texas.

 The site used to be in Baylor Street, but a developer bought the property in 2017, forcing the famous gallery to close officially in January 2019.
 But HOPE has good news for its fans – it will be moving to a new location next to Carson Creek Ranch.
 In addition, SubVRsive, an Austin-based tech company, has made the original Baylor Street location eternal by transporting its graffiti art into virtual and augmented reality.

 You can still experience the first HOPE Outdoor Gallery when you visit Baylor Street by using your mobile device.
+If you have a few dollars to spend, head out to Fredericksburg wineries for a boozy brunch in the vineyards.

 6. Play on Lady Bird Lake